 What is a VOAD/COAD?:

-The guiding principles of a VOAD/COAD are to bring together organizations active in disaster assistance in order to foster cooperation and coordination in preparedness, response and recovery.
+The guiding principles of a VOAD/COAD are to bring together volunteers and organizations active in disaster assistance in order to foster cooperation and coordination in preparedness, response and recovery.
 The goal of a VOAD/COAD is to eliminate duplication and achieve effective resource coordination of money, materials, and manpower.

 VOADs/COADs are part of a national VOAD movement which subscribes to the 4Cs – cooperation, communication, coordination, and collaboration.
 These guiding principles influence how VOADs/COADs operate and provide a platform to work in partnership to achieve their goals.